SamanFekri/QouteOfDay/README.md

-### 📅 Saturday, 18 October, 2025
+### 📅 Sunday, 19 October, 2025
 ------
 ### Events
 ------
-Here are some events in U.S. history that occurred on October 18:
+Here are some notable events that have occurred in the USA on October 19:

+- **1781**: The Siege of Yorktown officially ends as British General Cornwallis surrenders to General George Washington, marking a crucial turning point in the American Revolutionary War.
+- **1864**: The Battle of Cedar Creek takes place during the American Civil War, resulting in a notable victory for Union forces under General Philip Sheridan.
-- **1867**: The United States formally takes possession of Alaska from Russia in a ceremony known as "Alaska Day."
+- **1987**: The stock market experiences a sharp crash known as
-- **1931**: The renowned American singer, Elvis Presley, is born.
-- **1968**: American athletes Tommie Smith and John Carlos protest racial injustice by raising their fists during the medals ceremony at the Olympic Games in Mexico City.
-- **1977**: The first
 ### Positive Qoute
 ------
-"Believe in yourself and all that you are. 🌟 Your potential is endless! 💪✨"
+"Chase your dreams, not your fears! ✨🌈🚀"